gevent/gevent/doc/intro.rst

 .. currentmodule:: gevent.hub

-Unlike other network libraries and similar to eventlet_, gevent starts the event loop implicitly in a dedicated greenlet.
+Unlike other network libraries and similar to eventlet, gevent starts the event loop implicitly in a dedicated greenlet.
 There's no ``reactor`` that you must ``run()`` or ``dispatch()`` function to call.
 When a function from gevent API wants to block, it obtains the :class:`Hub` - a greenlet